avexyli/StarCraft2-TLMCFriendlyAssets/README.md

 * A blank map will have no XML except for a header stating its version and utf-8 encoding, followed by an open and close catalog bracket.
 * Make sure you are in the correct tab (i.e Terrain Types, Models, Terrain Cliffs, etc.) before placing the XML within the catalog bracket.
 * Save your Document.

+## Frequently Asked Questions:

+### My (Cliff, Model, Terrain Texture) is a blue-ish color!
+* Your textures are not imported to the correct path, ensure they are pathed to Assets/Textures, save your document, and **restart your editor**.
+### My model looks like a little sphere, and I'm getting an error!
+* Your Variation Count does not add up with the amount of .m3 variations; ensure these are correct.
+It starts counting at _00 as 1, then save your document.
+You may have to close the document and re-open it (not the entire editor).
+### My Terrain texture looks really flat and strange!?
+* You likely did not implement the (Basic) Normal Map, or you put the imported Terrain Texture colormap there instead of the proper Normal Map, ensure these are correct.
+### I have placed the texture maps correctly, but things aren't blending well or to my liking.
+* Toy with the (Basic) Height Map Scale setting, and then the Height Map Offset if needed.